FemputerCodes/euphoria/README-dev.md

 # Getting started with App Engine:

+App Engine: A fully managed platform-as-a-service (PaaS) for deploying websites and APIs.
+App Engine expects your application to be able to handle requests on the port specified by the process.env.PORT variable.

 1. Go to Google Cloud Console
 2. Select the project
 3. Go to the App Engine Dashboard